moldach/project-directory/README.md

 framework for collecting together the three essential elements: data, code, and manuscript-quality documentation, in a powerful and feature-rich environment.

+> When you iteratively develop a package, you can easily run
+> comprehensive checks on your code with `R CMD check` at the terminal
+> or `devtools::check()` at the R console.
+Regular checking your package
+> like this can help identify problems before they become very
+> frustrating to solve.

 Packages are meant to be distributed, so viewing a project as a package means preparing your project to be distributed.
 This can help keep you